 You can eat numerous desserts in Istanbul but baklava has a special place in the heart of this city.
 Baklava is one of Turkey’s special desserts.
-Made from very thin layers of phyllo and flavoured with walnuts and pistachios among others.
+Made from very thin layers of phyllo and flavored with walnuts and pistachios among others.
 It takes various names according to how it’s made: carrot slice baklava, milky Nuriye, home baklava….
 When ”baklava” is mentioned in Istanbul, several addresses come to mind.
 Here are those addresses.

-Baklava is prepared by the master, baked in the oven and then served.
+Baklava is prepared by the master, baked in the oven, and then served.
 The oven is located in the baklava store so you’re guaranteed freshness – and there has only been one branch of this place since its opening so it’s also unique.
 Güllüoğlu also produces gluten-free baklava.
-Its masters have unique methods which give the baklava its special flavour.
+Its masters have unique methods which give the baklava its special flavor.
 Güllüoğlu delivers gift packages with special notes to addresses in Turkey and around the world.
 It’s located on Mumhane Street in Karaköy, one of the oldest districts of Istanbul.
 You must come here to eat baklava in Karaköy Güllüoğlu – the only branch in the world.
 It’s modestly decorated and prices are average.
 Karaköy Güllüoğlu, which is given 5 stars by each visitor and is a great place to enjoy traditional baklava.

 2. Gazi Burma

 Kaşıbeyaz, which is located in an elite area of Istanbul, is famous for its kebabs and desserts.
-Their desserts, like their kebabs, are the product of many hours work.
+Their desserts, like their kebabs, are the product of many hours of work.
 The crispness and freshness of baklava made by the masters from scratch is hugely important to Kaşıbeyaz which is a very luxurious restaurant.
 There is a “Kaşıbeyaz Shop” on Etiler Nispetiye Street which sells only desserts and baklava.
 The carrot slice baklava and milky Nuriye are also delicious.
 Baklava prices are slightly higher than other desserts.

 Köşkeroğlu established his first branch in Gaziantep and his reputation reached Istanbul.
 Consequently, Köşkeroğlu came to Istanbul and currently has 5 branches.
 There is also a restaurant serving local dishes from Gaziantep and its surroundings.
 Domestic orders can be placed, but they do not send orders abroad.